Home

 HR4181

-HR4181 is a giant star in the constellation of Ursa Major.
+HR4181 is a giant star of spectral class K3 in the constellation of Ursa Major.

 HR4181 visual magnitude is 5.
-Because of its moderate brightness, HR4181 should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, HR4181 is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 5